 Furthermore, it is understood that definition of missing requirements in TS 26.261 for example solutions may greatly depend on the progress and/or finalization of ATIAS_Ph3 work.
 On the other hand, if the example solutions are evaluated without strict assessment against TS 26.261, and it is further acknowledged that some of the requirements will be missing for DaCAS evaluation purposes, the example solution evaluation results may be used to derive such requirements for ATIAS_Ph3.

-2.4 Schedule/timeline

-Depending on whether the evaluation is done by the proponents them self, or with a cross-evaluation approach, the timeline might vary.
-If evaluation is done by the proponents themselves, we consider that the evaluation phase may begin even before the example solutions are submitted.

-We furthermore consider that any binding indication regarding the example solution submission is premature before agreement on the applied evaluation procedure and use of the results.

-Potential timeline based on self-evaluation approach and cross-evaluation are provided in Table 1 and Table 2 below: